astronomer/docs/learn/airflow-executors-explained.md

 - Cost and resource efficient
 - Fault tolerant
 - Task-level configurations
-- No interruption to running tasks if a deploy is pushed
+- No interruption of running tasks if a deploy is pushed

 ### Cons